Symptoms of vascular dementia

 A person in the early stages of vascular dementia may also have difficulties with:

-Need advice on managing behaviour changes?
+Need advice on managing vascular dementia symptoms?